Auburn University Degree Programs

 Auburn University Application Requirements

 Undergraduate applications to Auburn University, whether for a freshman, transfer, transient, early enrollment, or international student, all have some commonalities.
 To be accepted into the university, you must be proficient in English.
 Additionally, you must either be in good standing with your current institute or be doing well in high school.
 GPA and test scores are taken into account in the application process, so students must submit verifying documentation for these.
 The SAT or ACT is required as well.
 Transfer students may have to provide their final high school transcript and have at minimum a 2.5 GPA from their previous college.
-Some professional programs have additional requirements, such as the Bachelor of Science in Nursing has the additional requirement of the prerequisite courses being taken no more than 5 years before the application date.
+Some professional programs have additional requirements, such as the Bachelor of Science in Nursing has the additional requirement of the prerequisite courses being taken no more than five years before the application date.

 Admission into the graduate school requires a bachelor’s degree or equivalent, along with the graduate record exam (GRE) or similarly applicable program-specific graduate-level entrance exam.
 Three letters of recommendation are required by some graduate departments.
 An official transcript of all undergraduate and any graduate-level courses is required.
 International students must submit their scores on the Test of English as a foreign language (TOEFL) and all applicants must pay the application fee.
 Ultimately, the acceptance into any graduate program is granted by the dean of the graduate school and the recommendation from the proposed department of study.